quentin-z80/imx-pins/README.md

 {
     "NAME": "SOMESOC",
     "PAD_CTL": {
-        "PAD_CTL_THIS": {
-            "value": 0,
-            "fields": 4
-        },
-        "PAD_CTL_THAT": {
-            "value": 1,
-            "fields": 4
+        {"fields": "8", "name": "Pull Resistors Enable", "type": "bool"},

+        {"fields": "2:0", "name": "Slew Rate", "type": "enum", "values": [
+            {"name": "Slow Slew Rate", "value": "0b000"},
+            {"name": "Fast Slew Rate", "value": "0b101"}
+        ]}
 }
-}
 ```

-Where "fields" is an integer representing all the bits that could be set by the group.
+Where "fields" represents the index(es) that all the bits that can be set by the group.

-In the above example 4 (0b100) would mean that only the third bit is changed by this option
+In the above example "8" would mean that only the eight bit can be set by this option group.

-If "fields" is 6 (0b110) then the second and third bit can be set by this option group
+If "fields" is "2:0" then the bits 2, 1 and 0 can be set by this option group.